sarnobat/solr_hello_world/README.md

 ## Data Flow Diagram

 Comment: if SOLR was designed more functionally, there would be separate jars for the indexer and for the querier.
+It would serve your code comprehension needs if you considered it so.

 ### Index-time